IndomieGorengSatu/Mie/README.md

-## What’s the difference between an African elephant and an Indian elephant?
-About 5000 miles.
+## What’s brown and sounds like a bell?
+Dung!